cointastical/rBitcoin-Template/README.md

 And that's not the only risk for your BTC even if Coinbase is an honest, competent exchange.

 When you "link" your bank account on Coinbase, ... a data harvesting company called Plaid (which is now owned by Visa) rifles through the last couple years of your bank transaction history.
 (This is not unique to Coinbase.
-I see Gemini, Abra and GiveBitcoin do this as well.)
+I see Gemini, Abra, GiveBitcoin, and Paxos do this as well.)

 *"To link your bank account, we require your bank account login name and password."
 NEVER AGAIN*